 “Fraud is an important issue but compliance is even more so,” says Jim Medlock, director of education and training for the American Payroll Association (APA).
 “An organization is more likely to be found out of compliance and penalized as a result than it is to experience fraud.”

 Alleviating risks, preventing mistakes

 Medlock advises businesses to conduct periodic spot audits of the payroll process to guard against the risks — and possible legal and financial consequences of noncompliance.
-Regular audits can confirm payroll accuracy and identify and correct problems, ensuring businesses remain in compliance with all state and local requirements, as well as federal regulations, such as those issued by the Internal Revenue Service (IRS) and the U.S. Department of Labor.
+Regular audits can confirm payroll accuracy and identify and correct problems, ensuring businesses remain in compliance with all state and local requirements, as well as federal regulations, such as those issued by the IRS and the U.S. Department of Labor.